 I don't recommend staying in Midtown if you visit New York City the weekend before Christmas.
 Wall-to-wall tourists make for slow-going (and a serious lack of personal space) on the streets, especially if you're making the trek from the Bryant Park Holiday Fair to Rockefeller Center.
 That being said, I CAN recommend a wonderful mid-town hotel that will quickly make the hubbub a distant memory; there's also a story behind my admiration of the place.

-Usually, I do my share of the research involved in selecting a hotel, restaurant, or travel destination.
-This time, my husband was the one who booked our trip, while I busily prepared for the holiday.
+My husband was booked our trip, while I busily prepared for the holiday.
 "We're staying at The Refinery Hotel," he announced.
 "It's pretty new."
 When we arrived there a few weeks later, I still didn't know what we'd stumbled upon.

 We walked through a beautiful arched entry, and up to the front desk, behind which hung an interesting wall sculpture.
 The modern decor was serene and inviting.
 Once in our room, we found a flyer, laid out like an old newspaper page, describing the property.